zitadel/zitadel/docs/docs/guides/usage/get-started.md

 ZITADEL's authentication provides backend services, easy-to-use SDKs, and ready-made UI libraries to authenticate users in your application.
 It supports authentication using passwords and applies additional security with the help of a second factor, for example OTP, to ensure a safe and secure access.
 It additionally leverages industry standards like OAuth 2.0 and OpenID Connect such that it can be easily integrated in your custom backend.

-This documentation demonstrates the different installation methods of ZITADEL and provides a quick start guide on how to register your organization as well as creating your first project.
+This provides a quick start guide on how to register your organization as well as creating your first project.

-## Trying out ZITADEL
+## Trying out ZITADEL on zitadel.ch

-### Installation Types

-You can either use our cloud-instance [zitadel.ch](https://zitadel.ch) or deploy a dedicated **ZITADEL** instance.
-To get started, we recommend you to try out our free tier first.

-### Use cloud instance zitadel.ch

 To create a ZITADEL project, you have to register as an organization first.
 Click [here](https://accounts.zitadel.ch/register/org) to register.
 You will receive an email prompting you to verify your mail.